Kaktushose/jda-commands/wiki/docs/misc/introspection.md

 ### Using Scoped Access
 When accessing trough <Introspection#accessScoped()>, you have to pay attention where you do so.
 An <Introspection> instance is set in most but not in all places, to know where you can use it take a look at the
-<IntrospectionAccess> annotation, which is present on all user implementable methods of JDA-Commands.
+<io.github.kaktushose.jdac.annotations.IntrospectionAccess> annotation, which is present on all user implementable methods of JDA-Commands.

 Inside of [interaction controller methods](../interactions/overview.md#structure) the <Introspection> instance is always set with the stage <Stage#INTERACTION>, providing access to all [`Properties`][[Property]].